 Formulas or fragments of formulas, respectively, can be included into the document in two different ways.
 If the formula is supposed to take centre stage, it must be placed between special tags, similar to paragraphs.
 This way, it uses the entire width of the page as in the following example:

-If elements of a formula are supposed to be explained in a text, they can be included right in the middle of a paragraph like this one for example. mathjax-node, a flavour of MathJax (both open source under the Apache License 2.0) for Node.js, is used for rendering.
-The formulas are translated from LaTeX into SVGs while the website is being build and eventually embedded into the blog.
+If elements of a formula are supposed to be explained in a text, they can be included right in the middle of a paragraph like this one for example.
+KaTeX (open source under the MIT License) is used for rendering.
+The formulas are translated while the website is being built and eventually embedded into the blog.

 Images of just about every type can be included as a figure with a description.